dredozubov/either/README.md

 provide solid ground to control flow without exceptions and allow simple and expressive chaining and handling failures gracefully.

-Don't fear the name though, you don't have to know what monad is to understand how his gem work and use it with ease!
+Don't fear the "monad" part of the name though, you don't have to know what monad is to understand how his gem works and use it with ease!

 Installation
 ------------